o3de/o3de.org/content/docs/user-guide/features/gems/reference/input.md

 | --- |
 |  The Input Management Framework Gem is in [preview](/docs/userguide/ly-glos-chap#preview) release and is subject to change\.  |

-The Input Management Framework gem provides a framework for managing cross\-platform game input such as keyboard, controller, and touch in Lumberyard with the component entity system\.
+The Input Management Framework gem provides a framework for managing cross\-platform game input such as keyboard, controller, and touch in O3DE with the component entity system\.

 ![\[Enable the Input Management Framework gem for the Input component.\]](/images/user-guide/gems/input-management-framework-gem.png)